Product added to your cart

 4. Overtime is compensated differently all around the world.
 For example, in the United States, overtime hours are compensated with “time and a half”, which is when employees are paid 1.5x their rate for all overtime hours.
 In the EU, the first two hours are compensated at 1.5x hourly rate, after that overtime is compensated at 200%.
 These types of compensation can also differ depending on the employee’s request or agreements with the employer.

 5. TimeMoto keeps track of overtime for you.
 This will save you a lot of time and, potentially, legal problems.
 Overtime management is a feature in the Essential and Plus Plans of TimeMoto Cloud.
-You can always upgrade your plan if you are on a Free Plan and want to use this feature.
+You can always upgrade your plan if you are on a Core Plan and want to use this feature.
 With a click of a button, you can consult timesheets to keep track of the accumulated additional hours of each employee.
 It’s even possible to set notifications to alert you when somebody is working too much overtime.
 You can also consult pay and overtime reports to see the payments that your employees receive in a reported period.
 It is easy to define and use payout rules for worked hours, including overtime compensation.

 Looking for a single, easy-to-use system that can handle all your timesheets, scheduling, and reporting needs in a fraction of the time?
 Discover all the features of our time & attendance management solution that our customers around the world love and use daily.
 Start with a free 30-day trial of our most extensive Plus Plan.
-After your trial, you can switch to our Free Plan or Essential Plan or just stick to Plus Plan.
+After your trial, you can switch to our Core Plan or Essential Plan or just stick to Plus Plan.
 With TimeMoto, overtime management is easy and stress-free.

-By signing up you consent to receiving news and promotions via email from Safescan B.V. regarding TimeMoto products and services.
+By signing up you consent to receiving news and promotions via email from TimeMoto B.V. regarding TimeMoto products and services.
 You have the right to withdraw your consent at any time.
 For more information, please read our Privacy Statement.